 - 4 grams of fibre

 Blueberries are 85% water, 150 grams contains just 84 calories, with 15 grams of carbohydrates.

-Several studies have shown that blueberries and blueberry juice can protect against DNA damage, a leading driver of ageing and cancer.
-The antioxidants in blueberries have been shown to protect LDL lipoproteins (the “bad” cholesterol) from oxidative damage, a crucial step in the pathway towards heart disease.
+Several studies have shown that blueberries and blueberry juice can protect against DNA damage.
+One of the leading drivers of ageing and cancer.
+The antioxidants in blueberries have been shown to protect LDL lipoproteins (the “bad” cholesterol) from oxidative damage and a crucial step in the pathway towards heart disease.
 Regular blueberry intake has been shown to lower blood pressure in numerous studies.
 There is some evidence that regular blueberry consumption can help prevent heart attacks.
 The antioxidants in blueberries seem to have benefits for the brain, helping to improve brain function and delaying age-related decline.